Christian faith groups

 Since the fall of Communism in Europe and Russia, the Unification Church has been

 actively proselytizing throughout that region.
-They now have a presence in over 150 countries,
+They established a presence in over 150 countries,

-with concentrations in Korea, Japan and the United States.
+with concentrations in South Korea, Japan, and the United States.
 Extensive missionary

 effort is currently underway in South America.